alexqfredrickson/notes/aws/aws.md

 ### CloudWatch

-AWS CloudWatch is a monitoring service that has alarms and dashboards.
+CloudWatch is a monitoring service that has alarms and dashboards.

 CloudWatch can alarm on logfile content by way of *metric filters*, which define patterns upon which to scan incoming CloudWatch Logs data, and turn those patterns into CloudWatch metrics.
 It does not retroactively perform this type of filtering.